hulmakerik/npfl122-docker-template/README.md

 ## Remote debugging (with vscode)

  1. Bottom left corner blue square -> connect to host via SSH.  (if you use remote server)
- 2. Then bottom left corner blue square -> attach to running container.
+ 2. Then bottom left corner blue square -> attach to the running container.

     **Note:** If you configured your `~/.ssh/config` file, then vscode offers your hosts automatically: https://linuxize.com/post/using-the-ssh-config-file/